cisocrgroup/Resources/manuals/pocoto-manual.md

 same images in one folder, but to different XML output files in different folders.

-#### Llocs directory
+#### llocs directory

-As mentioned before, if you want to use \pocoto{} in combination with [ocropy](https://github.com/tmbdev/ocropy) you need the line locations in the llocs files for all the input documents. \pocoto{} expects the llocs to reside in a directory on the same level as the according xml directory of the hocr files.
-Additionally the name of the xml directory *must* contain the string `hocr`.
-The according llocs directory must have the same name as the xml directory with the string `hocr` replaced with `book`.
+As mentioned before, if you want to use \pocoto{} in combination with [ocropy](https://github.com/tmbdev/ocropy) you need the line locations (horizontal pixel coordinate of each character measured along its text line image) in the llocs files for all the input documents. \pocoto{} expects the llocs to reside in a directory on the same level as the directory of the hOCR files.
+Additionally the name of the directory *must* contain the string `hocr` (e.g., `ocropus-hocr`).
+The llocs directory must have the same name as the hOCR directory with the string `hocr` replaced with `book` (e.g., `ocropus-book`).

-Make sure that the directory structure of this llocs directory is exactly what `ocropy-gpageseg` generates.
+Make sure that the directory structure of this llocs directory is exactly what `ocropy-rpred --llocs` generates.
 For each input file in the xml directory there should be a directory under the llocs directory that contains the line locations for each line in the input xml page along with the recognized text of the line and the image snippet.